a mechanic preparing to replace a car engine

 When should you consider changing your car’s engine?

-Since the total price to change an engine can go through the roof, it’s good to assess the car’s condition before making a decision.
+Since the total price to change an engine can go through the roof, it’s good to assess the car’s condition before deciding.
 Maybe your car just needs a good cleaning in the engine bay.
 Faulty sensors can also be a culprit in performance engine issues, so replacing them can be the solution.
 So, have a mechanic look over the car for quick engine diagnostics.

 However, if you already notice these signs, it’s time for an auto engine replacement: